-The Employer recognises that in some instances the site may have passed to another contractor Section 4 - Page 2 of 8 and a defect may be uncovered during the course of the follow-on contractor's activities (for example where piles are excavated).
+The Employer recognises that in some instances the site may have passed to another contractor and a defect may be uncovered during the course of the follow-on contractor's activities (for example where piles are excavated).
 In such circumstances, the first Contractor should be advised and invited to observe the defect.
 The Project Manager should consider the range of options available including arranging access for the first Contractor to correct the Defect.

 However, it is recognised that in a number of situations it may not be practical for such access to be given.
-In these circumstances, the Delivery Contracts Director should be advised.
+In these circumstances, the Employer should be advised.